Osteonecrosis of the jaw (ONJ) and drug treatments for osteoporosis

 My dentist is refusing to treat me because I am

-Despite the very low risk of ONJ some dentists appear to be unnecessarily cautious when treating all people taking osteoporosis drugs and may not want to treat you.
+Despite the very low risk of ONJ, some dentists appear to be unnecessarily cautious when treating people taking osteoporosis drugs and may not want to treat you.
 In this situation, talk to your doctor or other health professional involved in your care who may be able to help.
-If you have been taking a bisphosphonate drug for more than 5 years or you have been having denosumab injections or a bisphosphonate with glucocorticoids (‘steroids’) then your ONJ risk may be slightly higher.
-Despite this your dentist should still be able to take out a tooth out if you need an extraction although other options will be explored first.
+If you have been taking a bisphosphonate drug for more than 5 years or you have been having denosumab injections or a bisphosphonate with glucocorticoids (‘steroids’), then your ONJ risk may be slightly higher.
+Despite this, your dentist should still be able to take out a tooth if you need an extraction although other options will be explored first.

 I understand that the risk of ONJ is very low but it

 Talk to your doctor and explain your concerns.
 Ask about the likely potential benefits of treatment for you and also the risk of adverse effects including ONJ.
-Unfortunately no drug treatments is free from side effects but if you are still worried explain this to your doctor, as there may be other drug treatments which you can take.
+Unfortunately, no drug treatment is free from side effects but, if you are still worried, explain this to your doctor as there may be other drug treatments which you can take.

 Click here for further information on drug treatments for osteoporosis such as how to decide which drug to take.
 See our booklet, All About Osteoporosis.